Health Services

 Contact

-Refugee and Pasifika maternity models of care
+Multicultural and Pasifika maternity models of care

 Midwifery-led antenatal care is provided at Redbank Plains Community Centre and Goodna Community Health Centre, with obstetric and multi-disciplinary consultation as required.